anonaddy/addy.io/source/self-hosting.md

 sudo su
 ```

-Download the install script from GitHub and run it.
+Download the install script from GitHub and run it. (you can install git by running `sudo apt install git`)

 ```bash
 cd ~